freqtrade/freqtrade/docs/webhook-config.md

 # Webhook usage

-This page explains how to configure your bot to talk to webhooks.

 ## Configuration

 Enable webhooks by adding a webhook-section to your configuration file, and setting `webhook.enabled` to `true`.